Haliene: As Haliene

 On May 26, 2017, Haliene released a collaborative science fiction-influenced trance album, Blueprint with Dutch DJ Ferry Corsten on his label Flashover Recordings.
 The album contains a storyline narrated by American actor Campbell Scott and illustrations from Canadian visual artist Oska.
 Haliene also voice-acted, contributing dialogue as the main female protagonist Vee.
 She collaborated with Corsten, singing on five tracks and contributed songwriting on six.

 On February 2, 2018, she released Deep End, a collaboration with trance producer Standerwick on Armin van Buuren's imprint Armind Records.
 It was Tune of the Week on A State of Trance two weeks in a row.

 Haliene released her first solo record Dream in Color, on Monstercat, April 3, 2018.
 This release marked Haliene as the first female artist to release a song on the label without it being a collaboration with another artist.

 Her song "In My Mind", with Illenium and Excision, reached number 22 on the Hot Dance/Electronic Songs chart, and was a track on Illenium's Fallen Embers which received a Grammy nomination for Best Dance/Electronic Album.

 In 2023, she was selected as the Artist of the Year (Female) at the second edition of the Electronic Dance Music Awards (EDMA) in Miami.
 She also won Artist of the Year (Female) at the EDMA in 2024.

-In June 2023, Haliene announced an open aux competition for aspiring DJs to open for her at the Fonda Theater.
-She selected Freya Fox as the winner to open alongside DJs Lione and Kaidro.